Academic Advising is an ongoing, intentional collaboration between students, faculty and staff that empowers each student to succeed.

 New students are required to meet with their Academic Advisor for guidance in all things school-related.
 What exactly happens in an academic advising appointment?
 What is expected from you as a student?
 What can you expect from your Advisor?
 Learn how your Advisors are here to help you and what your responsibilities as a student are.

-- Jonathan D. Harrell MA, Academic Advisor, Welcome and Advising Center
+- Jonathan D. Harrell MA, Academic Advisor, Welcome and Advising Center, Undecided & Undeclared Majors

-- Cahalan Fiddes, Academic Advisor, School of Science, Health, Engineering, and Math
+- Cahalan Fiddes, Academic Advisor, School of Science, Health, Engineering, & Math, School of Fitness Education

 - Melba Ramos, Academic Advisor, School of Arts, Design, and Media Arts